Here's the only pasta salad recipe you need.

 3. Add Strong Flavors

-More intensely flavored than the main ingredient vegetable and protein add-ins, these ingredients should be used sparingly.
-Pick at least one representative from this category, but feel free to use two or three.
-Italian pasta salads often include salami and basil.
+More intensely flavored than the main ingredient vegetable and protein add-ins, these bold tastes are essential but should be used sparingly so they don't overwhelm the pasta salad: Italian pasta salads often include salami and basil.
 Roasted peppers, pine nuts, and feta cheese are typical add-ins for Greek pasta salads.
-For Asian-style pasta salads, stick to nuts and seeds.
+For Asian-style pasta salads, try seeds and pickled ginger.